astromerik/erik-static-cv/README.md

 #### Home

-The home page is the most simpel page on the website.
+The home section is the most simpel section on the website.
 It contains a welcome message, a profile picture and a short scentence of how this website was built (including the icons for each language/library).
-The home page is responsive even thoug the profile picture is set to a fixed size.
+The home section is responsive even thoug the profile picture is set to a fixed size.
+The home section does not change in terms of content between larger and smaller screen sizes.
-The home page have a background color which correspond with
+The home section have a background color which correspond with both the navbar and the footer, thus taking advantage of these element's coverage.

+#### About

+The about section have a lighter, gray, background colour to clearly show a section break from the home section.
+The about section mainly consists of a timeline of my previous work/education history.
+Beneth the timeline there is a paragraph and a button for downloading a more exstensive CV.

+#### Skills

+The skill section goes back to the blue background to invite the user to the new section.
+Within the skills section, two different boxes can be found.
+The left box is giving a high level (and subjective) degree of knowledge regarding different languages and technologies.
+This is presented in form of bars.
+The right section is describing what I believe is good UX.
+This to give the user a better understanding of my ground pillars in developing apps/websites.

+The two boxes are responsive and on smaller screen sizes they are stacked on top of each other.

+#### Projects

+When we come to the project section, we also comes back to the grey background colour.
+The section is presenting three different projects (two of them fictional at the moment).
+The projects are presented with a picture and a text.
+When hovering over the text, the background turns orange.
+However, both the picture and the text act as buttons and when clicking them a modal for the specific project pops up.
+In the modal, the project is breifly presented and the reader have the option to either push a button named "view the code", which will take the user to the GitHub repository or click the button "Close" and leave the modal.

+The pictures are responsive and on smaller screen sizes they are stacked on top of each other.

+Below the projects, there is a GitHub icon were the user can click and be linked to all of my GitHub repositories.

+#### Contact

+At the end of the page we find a contact form which is covered by a blue background.
+The contact form requires the user to fill in name and email address.
+Phone number, subject of the question and the text box is optional.
+At the end of the form there is a submit-button, which in the near future will make the form functional (adding JavaScript is required).

 ...

 ### Existing Features

-To be added
+* Header logotype - When logotype is clicked, the user will come back (up) to the home section.
+* Navigation bar - The user is able to easily navigate between the sections by clicking one of the options.
+* Footer icons - The footer icons will take the user to my social media pages by clicking on them.
+* About section - contains a button with direct link to my cv.
+* Project section - contains modals for all projects which includes links to view the code.
+A GitHub icon with link to my all of my repositories is located at the bottom of the section.
+* Contact section - contains a contact form for users who want to get in contact with me (no conection at the moment)

 ...

 ### Features Left to Implement

-Visual effects etc. (JavaScript)
+* Visual effects for the navbar, both in collapsed and non-collapsed mode.
+In collapsed mode (smaller screen sizes), the navbar should automatically dissapear when a section has been choosen.
+On bigger screens, the navbar should highlight which section the user is currently on.
+JavaScript is needed to implement these features.
-Email-functionality, database for form
+* Email-functionality for contact form
 ...

 ## Technologies Used

-HTML5
-CSS3
-Bootstrap4
+* The website is build in HTML5 & CSS3
+* The website was developed using GitPod as IDE.
+* Bootstrap4 has been used to easily make the website structured and responsive.
+* Icons through out the website been collected from FontAwesome
+* The fonts used on the website is collected through Google Fonts.
 ...

 ## Testing